 The Irish Wolfhound dog breed was originally used in war to drag men off horses and chariots.
-He also hunted large game such as deer, boar, and wolves.
+They also hunted large game such as deer, boar, and wolves.
 Today this adaptable dog is a family companion who also competes in obedience, tracking, and lure coursing.

-See all Irish Wolfhound characteristics below!
+See all Irish Wolfhound dog breed facts and characteristics below!